 Tyler1's fame, and sometimes infamy, in League of Legends made sure that everyone knows his main champion is Draven, although he tends to play other marksmen depending on the current meta.
 For the moment it is Quinn, a champion that is dominating several roles right now.

 PainlessDeath22 is one of Cake's alternate nicknames in the game, while there is currently a debate whether Godspica is actually Spica or Dardoch, but evidence so far points to the former.
-Bear in mind that TEAMLUKEEE hasn't been clearly identified yet, although suspicions so far are that it's Mabrey, as he was duo queueing with Cake , on two different accounts.
+Bear in mind that TEAMLUKEEE hasn't been clearly identified yet, although suspicions so far are that it's Mabrey, as he was , on two different accounts.

 It's also not true that Tyler1 griefed, as he had the best score and quite frankly looked like the best performing player on the team, even though he was forced to pick Nunu, an off-meta champion he doesn't have much experience with.
-You can watch a replay of the game and judge for yourself.
+You can watch a and judge for yourself.

-There is also an ongoing discussion on reddit at the moment, in a thread that had to be reposted after moderators dubiously removed the first one.
+There is also an on reddit at the moment, in a thread that had to be reposted after moderators the first one.
 It remains to be seen whether these players will be punished for griefing by either Riot Games or Echo Fox organisation, as professional players are influencers in the community, and griefing is anything but a good example.